Australian organizations strategically embrace the cloud

 In Australia, more businesses are thinking strategically about cloud technologies, as the country’s fluctuating economy has led to businesses adopting “a greater focus on spending less and driving more value” than its peers, according to research director at Gartner Michael Warrilow.

 Ultimately, technology is playing a bigger role in Australian companies strategic planning.
 The need for a two-pronged approach – one which focuses equally on agility and security – is the biggest challenge.

 Cloud technology – and iaas systems – can help in both of those areas, and as such, their popularity is set to be driven further.

 Figures collated by ReportsnReports suggest that the iaas market will experience an explosion of growth to the end of the decade, with expansion reaching 42.9 per cent by 2019.
 In value terms, statistics from Gartner show that the market for the cloud-based solutions could hit US$36.6 billion in just three years.

-As global popularity of iaas increases, organisations across Australia look set to approach the model with some trepidation, but those companies that do implement such a system will likely feel the benefits sooner rather than later.
+As global popularity of iaas increases, organizations across Australia look set to approach the model with some trepidation, but those companies that do implement such a system will likely feel the benefits sooner rather than later.